-With many students planning to leave campus at the end of the semester, here some tips and general reminders.
+With many students planning to leave campus at the end of the semester, here are some tips and general reminders.

 Donate items you no longer need